nicholasjclark/mvgam/README.md

 [![`mvgam` usage
 cheatsheet](https://github.com/nicholasjclark/mvgam/raw/master/misc/mvgam_cheatsheet.png)](https://github.com/nicholasjclark/mvgam/raw/master/misc/mvgam_cheatsheet.pdf)

-## Introducing mvgam for fitting Generalized Additive Models to time seriese
+## Introducing mvgam for fitting Generalized Additive Models to time series

 We can explore the model’s primary functions using a dataset that is available with all `R` installations.
 Load the `lynx` data and plot the